MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P10-Physics-Part-2/content.md

 ```
 >

-Most of this should be fairly easy to understand by now, the code is very similar to the original test launcher.
-We have stripped out the manual impulse and instead pinned the penguin to the catapult arm, waiting for the player to let go.
+Most of this should be fairly easy to understand for you by now.
+The code is very similar to the original beta launcher.
+The manual impulse has been removed and replaced with create a pin joint between the penguin and the catapult arm.
+This joint will be maintained until the player releases their touch.

-#Let it go
+##Let it go

-As in the previous chapter, we need to release this *penguinJoint* when the player releases their touch.
+As in the previous chapter, you need to release the *penguinJoint* when the player releases their touch.

-See if you can add this joint removal yourself.
+Can you add this joint removal yourself?

 > [solution]
 > Add the following to the `touchesEnded(...)` method: